-We have no interest in or relationship with the Company which should be disclosed pursuant to the provisions of the Certified Public
+We have no interest in or relationship with the Company which should be disclosed pursuant to the provisions of the Certified Public Accountants Act of Japan.

 ^{} The original audit report is in Japanese.
 This English translation is for readers' convenience and reading this translation is not a substitute for reading the original audit report in Japanese.